wedlaken/listener-maths-crossword/docs/PROJECT_STATUS.md

 5. **Apply solutions** to see constraint propagation in action
 6. **Use undo/deselect** to explore different solving paths
 7. **Progress is automatically saved** to your account in the database
+8. **🎉 Complete the puzzle** - The solver successfully guides you through the entire puzzle!

 ### For Developers
 1. **Clone and setup** - Follow README.md installation instructions